Users

 string

 An optional parameter to include metadata in the _embedded attribute.
-Valid value: blocks
+Valid values: blocks or classification.

 Example: expand=blocks